Please read all our guidance below and watch our safety videos so you can know what to expect at the race.

 - Face coverings are required on any shuttle buses (two tunnels races) and when you move around the race site, before and after your run.
 Do not wear a face covering when you are running.
 If you lip read please contact us ahead of time so we can help with any additional arrangements that might be required.

-- At the moment spectators are not permitted at the events.
+- At the moment spectators are not permitted at the events (this should change in June 2021).
 When we can permit spectators it will be in a limited fashion, and please be aware that this permission may be withdrawn at any time so you need to be prepared for this possibility.

 - We are not performing temperature checks pre race.
 If you do not feel well in any way, do not attend the event.
 Covid tests are not available on site.